 Linux / arm64

 The l4t-tensorflow docker image contains TensorFlow pre-installed in a Python 3 environment to get up & running quickly with TensorFlow on Jetson.
-These containers support the following releases of JetPack for Jetson Nano, TX1/TX2, Xavier NX, AGX Xavier, AGX Orin, and Orin NX:
+These containers support the following releases of JetPack for Jetson Nano, TX1/TX2, Xavier NX, AGX Xavier, AGX Orin, Orin NX, and Orin Nano:

 For additional machine learning containers for Jetson, see the